What is a Registered Agent?

 -

-Do I have to pay for registered agent services?
+Do I have to pay for Statutory Agent services?

 Yes, registered agent services typically come with a fee.
 You can choose to serve as your own registered agent in some cases, but many businesses opt to use professional registered agent services for added convenience and to ensure compliance with legal requirements.
 The cost of registered agent services can vary depending on the service provider and your state's regulations.